rachelrly/weekly-view-client/README.md

 ### styles

 Contains sass styles.
-All sass partials are imported into `styles.sass`, which is imported in `/pages/_app.js`
+All sass partials are imported into `styles.sass`, which is imported in `/pages/_app.js`.
+Comma seperate new imported partials on line 2.

 #### _variables.sass